spnda/fastgltf/docs/tools.rst

 In cases where the `ElementType` is default-constructible, and the accessor type allows direct copying, this performs a direct ``memcpy``.
 Otherwise, this function properly respects normalization and sparse accessors while copying and converting the data.

-.. doxygenfunction:: copyFromAccessor(const Asset &asset, const Accessor &accessor, void *dest, const BufferDataAdapter &adapter = {}) -> void
+.. doxygenfunction:: copyFromAccessor(const Asset &asset, const Accessor &accessor, void *dest, const BufferDataAdapter &adapter) -> void

 Accessor iterators